jellysquid3/sodium/README.md

 ## ✅ Hardware Compatibility

-We only provide support for graphics cards which have up-to-date drivers for OpenGL 4.6.
-Most graphics cards which have been released since year 2010 are supported, such as the...
+We only provide official support for graphics cards which have up-to-date drivers that are compatible with OpenGL 4.5 or newer.
+Most graphics cards released in the past 12 years will meet these requirements, including the following:

 - AMD Radeon HD 7000 Series (GCN 1) or newer
 - NVIDIA GeForce 400 Series (Fermi) or newer
 - Intel HD Graphics 500 Series (Skylake) or newer

-In some cases, older graphics cards may also work (so long as they have up-to-date drivers which have support for OpenGL 3.3), but they are not officially supported, and may not be compatible with future versions of Sodium.
+Nearly all graphics cards that are already compatible with Minecraft (which requires OpenGL 3.3) should also work with Sodium.
+But our team cannot ensure compatibility or provide support for older graphics cards, and they may not work with future versions of Sodium.

 #### OpenGL Compatibility Layers